themefisher/meghna-hugo/exampleSite/content/english/blog/keycloak-at-paisley.md

 ## Overview

-In this article, I’d like to introduce [Keycloak](https://www.keycloak.org/) as **a solution to manage authentication and authorization** that we used at Paisley.
-Although there are a few Identity and Access management systems I think highly of, but I’d pick Keycloak.
+In this article, I’d like to introduce [Keycloak](https://www.keycloak.org/) as **a solution to manage authentication and authorization** that we have extensive experience using it at Paisley Digital.

 Keycloak is an open-source project developed and maintained by the **RedHat Community**.

 > “Keycloak is an open-source Identity and Access Management solution
 > aimed at modern applications and services.
 It makes it easy to secure
 > applications and services with little to no code.”

-Besides, it has many other attractive features, including User Federation, Identity Brokering and Social Login, and so on.Before doing setup Keycloak and Spring Boot, let's sum up what we have done so far.
+Besides, it has many other attractive features, including User Federation, Identity Brokering and Social Login, and so on.

-First, I’m going to set Keycloak up with basic configuration and will talk about the main features of Keycloak.
+First, I’m going to set Keycloak up with basic configuration and will talk about main features.
-Finally, I will configure and develop a secure Spring Boot application.
+Finally, I will configure and develop a Spring Boot application secured by Keycloak.

-You can check out the full[ source code](https://github.com/Paisley-Digital/genesis) of the demo project we're going to build on GitHub.
+You can check out the full [source code](https://github.com/Paisley-Digital/genesis) of the demo project we're going to build on GitHub.

-***Let's get started!***
+**Let's get started!**

 ### Keycloak
  1. What is Keycloak?
-	IAM or IdM(Identity Management) is a framework used to authenticate user identity and privileges.
+	IAM(Identity Access Managemet) or IdM(Identity Management) is a framework used to authenticate user identity and privileges.
 Keycloak is an identity and access management solution (IAM) for numerous applications and services, developed by RedHat, the world’s biggest Open Source software producer.
 	The server comprises all important applications that an IAM solution needs to provide.

  2. Advantage of Keycloak